Lopukhovych/koa_blog/README.md

 ## Description
-   koa_blog  is custom blog with admin panel and text editor for creating articles.
+   koa_blog is custom blog for creating articles with admin panel and text editor.

 ## Used technologies
 * React for frontend and admin panel
 * Nodejs with Koa for backend
-* Postgres db for storing data
+* PostgreSQL db for storing data
-* Sequelize - Node.js ORM for Postgres
+* Sequelize - Node.js ORM for PostgreSQL
-* pm2 - for production build
+* Pm2 - for production build

 ## Development